 Go to Times Square at midnight to experience the Midnight Moment.
 All the screens will then show only digital art for three minutes instead of the usual advertisements.

 The area of Hudson Yards in western Manhattan is one of the most interesting emerging New York sights.
 Located next to the Hudson River and the Javits Convention Center, the site was originally intended for a new sports stadium for the 2012 Olympics.
 After New York's candidacy failed, a business district consisting of 15 skyscrapers was planned.
-There is still strong construction activity, but by 2024 Hudson Yards is expected to emerge with new splendor.

 Our tip